tdas/incubator-spark/docs/streaming-programming-guide.md

 continuously update it with new information.
 To use this, you will have to do two steps.

 1. Define the state - The state can be of arbitrary data type.
-1. Define the state update function - Specify with a function how to update the state, given the previous state and the new state.
+1. Define the state update function - Specify with a function how to update the state using the previous state and the new values from input stream.

 Let's illustrate this with an example.
 Say you want to maintain a running count of each word seen in a text data stream.
 Here, the running count is the state and it is an integer.
 We